Dr Konstantinos Matakos

-Konstantinos joined King's in 2015 and is currently an Assistant Professor (Lecturer in the UK) of Economics at the Department of Political Economy at King's College London.
+Konstantinos joined King's in 2015 and is currently a Lecturer of Economics at the Department of Political Economy at King's College London.

 Previously, Konstantinos was a Fellow in Political Science and Political Economy at LSE's Department of Government (2013 - 2015).

 In the past he also held the position of Visiting Asst.
 Professor in Political Economy at the University of Rochester's Wallis Institute.